« All articles

 And in the end the analysis tends to be very basic because of the limitations of spreadsheets for this sort of task.

 It's much better to use a tool like KanoSurveys.com to run your survey instead of Excel.
-You can create an account in 30 seconds, publish your first survey in minutes, and the analysis is fully automated in real-time.
-And it's all free!
-Register for free
+You can create an account in 10 seconds, publish your first survey in minutes, and the analysis is fully automated in real-time.
+Get started for free.

 With that said, below I will show you how to set up a simple Kano analysis template to do the categorisation for you.
 This should help you better understand how the Kano technique actually works, and should be enough for simple projects or demonstrations.

-The screenshots show Google Sheets but you could use Excel or any other spreadsheet tool you prefer.
+The screenshots show Google Sheets but you could use Microsoft Excel, OpenOffice, Apple Numbers or any other spreadsheet tool you prefer.

 Step 1 - create a blank sheet